Diseases & Conditions

 - Seek an evaluation with a hand surgeon as soon as possible, ideally within a week of the injury.

 A mallet finger injury requires medical treatment to ensure the finger regains as much function as possible.
 Most doctors recommend seeking treatment within a week of the injury.
 However, there have been cases in which treatment was delayed for as long as a month after the injury and the finger still healed completely.

 After discussing your medical history and symptoms, your doctor will examine your finger or thumb.
 During the examination, your doctor will hold the affected finger and ask you to straighten it on your own.
 This is called the mallet finger test.

 In children, mallet finger injuries may involve the cartilage that controls bone growth.
-The doctor must carefully evaluate and treat this injury in children, so that the finger does not become stunted or deformed.
+A doctor must carefully evaluate and treat this injury in children, so that the finger does not become stunted (not properly developed) or deformed.

 Most mallet finger injuries are treated with splinting.
 A splint holds the fingertip straight (in extension) until it heals.

 To restore function to the finger, the splint must be worn full time for 6 to 8 weeks.
 This means that it must be worn while bathing, then carefully changed afterward.
 However, the splint can be removed for bathing if the DIP joint (finger) or IP joint (thumb) is held straight with the other hand the entire time the splint is off.
 If the fingertip droops at all, healing is disrupted, and you will need to wear the splint for a longer period of time.